 This is what American Communities Project (ACP) sets out to do.

-A combined political science/journalism effort based at George Washington University, the ACP uses a vast array of data – from elections results and economic numbers to consumer survey and poling – to break communities into different types for analysis.
+A combined social science/journalism effort based at The George Washington University’s School of Media & Public Affairs, the ACP uses a vast array of data – from election results and economic numbers to consumer survey and polling – to break communities into different types for analysis.
 The primary point: Even in the age of the Web, people in different places experience the world very differently.

 Working with academics, the ACP used a wide range of different factors – everything from income to race and ethnicity to education to religious affiliation – and a clustering technique to identify 15 types of counties, everything from Big Cities to Aging Farmlands.
 It has mapped those types to show where the country’s political, socio-economic and cultural fissures are.

 The result is an unprecedented growing attempt to understand the subtleties and complexities of the United States as the country reimagines its future and its place in the world.
 The Project correlates economic and demographic data to election results and consumer data to see what is moving those different communities and to see who is struggling and who is thriving in the 21st Century United States.

 A journalist for more than two decades, Dante works with the Wall Street Journal and NBC News Political Unit.
 He's been studying the intersection of communities and data since 2008, when he founded Patchwork Nation.
 He has won numerous awards for his work including a 2009 Knight-Batten Award for Journalistic Innovation.
 He is a graduate of Michigan State University.